How do I get ING's additional Savings Maximiser variable rate?

 Lodging your Tax File Number with ING

-Select the account you wish to update your Tax File Number on and follow the prompts
+4. Select the account you wish to update your Tax File Number for and follow the prompts.

 How old do I need to be to open an account?